Aggressive False Claims Act Defense for Government Contractors Nationwide and Overseas.

 - We put together a sound legal team for high-stakes cases

-- Our FCA lawyers serve as outside counsel to company lawyers.
+- Our FCA lawyers and SEC whistleblower attorney serve as outside counsel to company lawyers in cases involving federal contracts.

 Without the proper legal advice, it is almost impossible to overcome the Department of Justice’s aggressive efforts to stop contractor allegations of defrauding the government.
 Getting help with subpoenas and responding to the government’s request is essential to how a criminal case came end up.